 This exhibition features selections from the collections of the Palm Springs Art

 Museum and Sunnylands to highlight Agam’s kinetic art.
 With its emphasis on

 movement, Agam’s works pushed the boundaries of visual art and influenced his

 own and subsequent generations of artists.

-In Motion: Agam at Sunnylands will be accessible to the public free of charge when the Center reopens.
+In Motion: Agam at Sunnylands is accessible free to the public when the Center is open.